d-flood/criticus/README.md

 ![prepare json](images/prepare_json.png)
     - The user can choose whether to convert an entire text document or any range of verses in that document.
     - Once the selection of verses is determined, Tendon identifies individual verses and creates everything that is required by the CE: a witness directory, metadata JSON file, and one JSON formatted transcription file per verse.
-    - By choosing to convert from plain text into JSON, I am choosing not to transfer the full breadth of data that is preserved in the TEI version.
-For my purposes, this is has been sufficient.
-While I am keeping track of other features such as scribal corrections, I am happy to collate only the first hand.
-For lacunose sections of text, this is easily indicated inside the CE GUI, even though it is possible to encode it into the JSON files ahead of collation.
+    - Right now there is only an option to convert XML to plain text, and plain text to JSON.
+I have a working script to move straight from XML to JSON and correctly encode different correctors.
+I would like to make it a little more 'general purpose' so that it is likely to work for most cases.
+This is coming soon because it will be helpful to my own project.

 4. Tendon allows the user to easily edit the CE configuration file; this is how one adds or removes witnesses to be collated and which witness should be the basetext.
 ![collate](images/collate.png)